timniederhausen/bw_save_game/README.md

 This pure-Python library and its console applications (`csav2json`, `json2csav`) can read and write Dragon Age: The Veilguard save files (`*.csav`).
 Support for previous Dragon Age games might follow.

+Converting the save games to easily editable `.json` documents is also supported!

 ## Installation

 Make sure you have these programs installed: